-We have an active Talent Management Framework which seeks to identify talent both internally and externally and retain its current talent through a programme of training and development courses.
+We have an active Talent Management Framework which seeks to identify talent both internally and externally and retain current talent through a range of learning and development activities.

-We continued to partner with Bright Network and started working with 10,000 Black Interns to identify a more diverse pool of candidates for our early careers opportunities.
-As part of the Race at Work Charter working group, we are currently exploring new partnerships to attract more diverse experienced hires.
-Following a successful pilot, we continued taking part in the Insurance Returners programme.
-We annually review our succession planning and talent review processes and training and have committed to ensuring development opportunities are provided to diverse talent on an equitable basis.
-We also continued to focus on developing diverse talent through our underrepresented talent programmes.
-These include the Women's Executive Leadership and Accelerated Leadership Development programmes that are helping to develop current leaders and create the pipeline of future female and underrepresented leaders.
-We also endeavour to develop external partnerships and sponsorships where we are driving forward to ensure we benchmark our success against the best and contribute towards increasing diversity and inclusion in the wider insurance industry.
-We recently took part in the Employers Network for Equality and Inclusion TIDE benchmark and received a high score resulting in a Bronze Award.
+We continued to partner with Bright Network and 10,000 Black Interns to identify a more diverse pool of candidates for our early careers opportunities.
+We annually review our succession planning, talent review processes and learning and have committed to ensuring development opportunities are provided to diverse talent on an equitable basis.
+We also continued to focus on developing diverse talent through our underrepresented talent programme, Accelerated Leadership Development, that focuses on developing current leaders and creating the pipeline of future underrepresented leaders.